Englands Wood, Moeen Rock India In Second Test - UrduPoint

 England's Wood, Moeen Rock India In Second Test

-The start of a fourth day of fluctuating fortunes had seen Wood remove the in-form KL Rahul and Rohit Sharma.
+The start of a fourth day of fluctuating fortunes had seen Wood remove in-form openers KL Rahul and Rohit Sharma.

 And the visitors were in even greater trouble at 55-3 when Sam Curran captured the prize wicket of India captain Virat Kohli.

-Express quick Wood dismissed Pujara before off-spinner Moeen removed Rahane and the dangerous Ravindra Jadeja.
+Express quick Wood dismissed Pujara before off-spinner Moeen removed vice-captain Rahane and the dangerous Ravindra Jadeja.

-Pujara's 206-ball vigil ended when a Wood delivery lept off a length and lobbed gently to Root at second slip to leave India 155-4.
+Pujara's 206-ball vigil ended when a Wood delivery lept off a length and lobbed gently to England captain Joe Root at second slip to leave India 155-4.

 Rahane was then caught behind cutting off Moeen, who then bowled Jadeja with a superb delivery that turned and bounced to clip the top of the left-hander's off stump.